About Our Department

 We offer between 15 and 20 graduate courses per term ranging from first-year core courses to advanced topics courses on the frontiers of mathematical research.
 Recently, we have augmented our summer course offerings, with advanced graduate level topics courses (in conjunction with special programs sponsored by PIMS and MSRI) that attract students and visitors from many universities.

 We offer graduate programs leading to MSc and PhD degrees with specialization in any of the many areas of interest to research faculty.
 The IAM coordinates graduate programs in applied math, and students following this program can choose thesis supervisors in Math or other departments.
 With very few exceptions our grad students are fully supported by combinations of fellowships, research assistantships and teaching assistantships.
 Our graduates have won many distinguished awards and have obtained high quality jobs in universities and industry.

 We offer a very large number of undergraduate courses ranging from introductory calculus through many varieties of differential equations, linear and abstract algebra, pure and applied analysis, geometry, topology, number theory, discrete mathematics, probability and many areas of applied mathematics.
 Through constantly innovating in our curriculum we serve the needs of math students and those in other departments.

 For undergraduates concentrating in mathematics, we provide honours and majors in math as well as combined honours and major in math and another subject, for example, economics or computer science.
-The Math Club provides study and social opportunities for undergraduates in Math and related fields.
+The Undergraduate Mathematics Society provides study and social opportunities for undergraduates in Math and related fields.